Nebulon/nebpyclient/README.md

 ## Installation
-The Nebulon Python SDK client is available through the Python Package Index with the name `nebpyclient`, but can also be installed from source.
+The Nebulon Python SDK client is available through the Python Package Index with the name nebpyclient, but can also be installed from source.

 ### Python Package Index